-A: To assist guests in choosing their Cruise Global, Connect LocalSM shore excursions, all tours have been graded according to the level of activity they entail.
+A: To assist guests in choosing their Azamara Shore Excursions, all tours have been graded according to the level of activity they entail.
 Please refer to the symbol(s), which is located at the bottom of each excursions title and appear within each excursion description.
 The symbol(s) represents Mild/Moderate/Strenuous.
 You may also find symbol(s) which refer to excursions recommended for our guests with limited mobility.

 - Q: How can I obtain shore excursions accessibility information?

 - Q: How can I find out if a tour is too strenuous and more than I can handle?

 A: To assist guests in choosing their shore excursions, all tours have been graded according to the level of activity they entail.
 Please refer to the symbol(s), which is located at the bottom of each tour title and appear within each tour description.
 The symbol(s) represents Mild/Moderate/Strenuous.
 Guests will also find wheelchair symbols which highlight accessible shore excursions for guests with wheelchairs.